Oswald Peraza Preview, Player Props: Yankees vs. Tigers

 Oswald Peraza At The Plate

-- In 10 of 24 games this year, Peraza got a hit, but only one each time.
+- In 10 of 25 games this season, Peraza got a hit, but only one each time.

-- He has not hit a home run in his 24 games this year.
+- He has not hit a home run in his 25 games this season.

 - In five games this season, Peraza has picked up an RBI, with more than one RBI once.